Cat Deeley

-Catherine Elizabeth Deeley (born 23 October 1976) is an English television presenter and actress.
-She hosted the ITV children's show SMTV Live (1998–2002), for which she won a BAFTA Children's Award, and its spin-off chart show CD:UK (1998–2005).
-In 2003, she hosted the talent competition show Fame Academy on BBC One, and became the presenter of the ITV talent show Stars in Their Eyes, hosting until 2005.
-Since 2006, Deeley has been the host of So You Think You Can Dance in the United States, for which she has been nominated five times for a Primetime Emmy.
-She played the role of Camomile White in the American supernatural comedy series Deadbeat (2014–2015).
+Catherine Elizabeth Deeley (born 23 October 1976) is an English television presenter.
+She is currently the main co-presenter for ITV's This Morning, alongside Ben Shephard.

+Deeley began her television career as a co-presenter of the ITV children's show SMTV Live (1998–2002), for which she won a BAFTA Children's Award, and its spin-off chart show CD:UK (1998–2005).
+In 2003, she co-presented the talent show Fame Academy on BBC One and became the presenter of the ITV talent show Stars in Their Eyes.
+Following the final series of Stars in Their Eyes in 2006, Deeley began hosting the reality competition show So You Think You Can Dance in the United States, for which she has been nominated five times for a Primetime Emmy.

 Since 2003, Deeley has been a patron of London's Great Ormond Street Hospital for sick children.
 In December 2009, she was made a UNICEF UK ambassador.

 Early life

-Deeley was born on 23 October 1976 at Sandwell General Hospital in West Bromwich, West Midlands, and grew up in Birmingham in nearby Sutton Coldfield and Great Barr.
+Deeley was born on 23 October 1976 at Sandwell General Hospital in West Bromwich, West Midlands.
+She grew up in Birmingham, in nearby Sutton Coldfield and Great Barr.
 She attended Grove Vale Junior School and Dartmouth High School in Great Barr, where she played the clarinet in the Sandwell Youth Concert Band.
-She then joined Bishop Vesey's Grammar School in Sutton Coldfield.
+Deeley then attended Bishop Vesey's Grammar School in Sutton Coldfield.